Fine-art nude photography: Children as subjects

 Several photographers have become controversial because of their nude photographs of underage subjects.

-David Hamilton often used erotic themes in books such as The Age of Innocence, which have caused controversy in both the US and the UK.
+David Hamilton's works often featured children and adolescents in a partially or fully nude boudoir style in books such as The Age of Innocence, which caused controversy in both the US and the UK.

 Jock Sturges celebrates the beauty of people in naturist settings and states that his work is not exploitative; however in 1990 the FBI raided his studio and made charges that were later dismissed.
 However, due to the local nature of US laws on the issue, books of both Hamilton's and Sturges' photos have been ruled obscene in the states of Alabama, South Carolina, and Colorado.

-Sally Mann was raised in rural Virginia, in a locale where skinny-dipping in a river was common, so some of her most famous photographs are of her own children swimming or playing in the nude.
-Less well-known photographers have been charged as criminals (but not convicted) for photos of their own children.
+Sally Mann was raised in rural Virginia, in a locale where skinny-dipping in a river was common, resulting in some of her most famous photographs being of her own children swimming or playing in the nude.
 Mary Gordon characterized many of Mann's images as sexualizing children regardless of artistic merit.

 In May 2008, police in Sydney, Australia, raided an exhibition by the photographer Bill Henson featuring images of naked children on allegations of child pornography.
 In June 2008, it was reported in The Age that police would have no basis to prosecute Henson over his photographs of naked teenagers, after they were declared "mild and justified" and given a PG rating by the Australian Classification Board, suggesting viewing by children under the age of 16 is suitable with parental guidance.

 Also in 2008, Art Monthly Australia published a nude image of the 6-year-old Olympia Nelson taken by her mother, Polixeni Papapetrou.
 According to the then-11-year-old Olympia, she did not believe the photograph amounted to abuse and was upset with Prime Minister Kevin Rudd's remark that he hated it.
 Olympia's father, Professor Robert Nelson, defended the image, saying: "It has nothing to do with pedophilia.
 The connection between artistic pictures and pedophilia cannot be made and there is no evidence for it."

+Other less well-known photographers have been charged (but not convicted) for photos of their own children.